Entra ID – Deep Dive – Entra ID Authentication – Part 3

 Your takeaways

 At this point you should have a reasonably decent high level understanding of OAuth/OIDC.
 If you are already an “expert” you likely snorted milk through you nose reading my shitty explanation.
 What I mainly want you to take away from this is that OAuth is an authorization protocol with OIDC providing an authentication layer nicely on top.
 I like to think of OAuth as the cake with OIDC as the frosting.
-That top layer doesn’t work without the bottom layer (be quiet you straight frosting eaters) and the bottom layer is very bland and incomplete without the top layer.
+That top layer doesn’t work without the bottom layer (you freaks that eat the frosting right out of the can shall remain silent) and the bottom layer is enriched by the frosting on top.
+It’s 7PM and I’m craving a sweet, lay off.

 In my next post I’ll walk through building out the required components in Entra ID for the frontend application.
 You’ll read and recognize properties that translate directly back to these two protocols.
 Other properties may not have the same name, but you’ll understand why they exist.